 Works by American artists Alexander Calder, Keith Haring and Andy Warhol, as well as English sculptor Sir Anthony Caro O.M., also brought strong results.

 According to Jeremy Goldsmith, Director of the Americas for Contemporary Art at Bonhams, "This afternoon's sale of Contemporary Art at Bonhams saw spirited bidding from across the globe.
-We are particularly pleased with the results achieved for both modern and contemporary Latin American artists, with strong results realized for Matthias Goeritz's gold paintings and a new world record achieved for Olga de Amaral's 'Triptico en Oro.'
+We are particularly pleased with the results achieved for both modern and contemporary Latin American artists, with strong results realised for Matthias Goeritz's gold paintings and a new world record achieved for Olga de Amaral's 'Triptico en Oro.'
 We look forward to our July 2 sale of Contemporary Art in London and our November sale in New York."

 For additional information from the sale, please visit www.bonhams.com/auctions/21646/.